Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ```
 ![LPIC2 Post](/assets/images/lpic2/automount.gif)
 **Figure 127** Auto mount on my client.

+**Please remember**: I specify the `/etc/auto.nfs` for my example, but you can setup that file with other name, as example `/etc/auto.home` for being the pointer file for `/user/home`, I mean that you can give the auto file what ever name you like and on that file you must specify the mount point on the server.

 For the EXAM we need to know more thing like ISO files and encription.
 The original **ISO 9660** is being around for a long time, in that format there was an issue that at first it didn't support for long filename, so for support this the **Joliet** extension came alone which have a support for longer filenames, but Joliet doesn't support in permission which mean that if we make some CD with this extension we can't store the permissions on the disk, so for solve it the **Rock Ridge** can be use and allow us to use permissions on the CD, the last extension of ISO 9660 is **El Torito** which allow us to make a bootable disk.